smfo/whatILearntToday/.NET-C#/projectTypes.md

 .NET with tools and libraries specifically for building web apps.

 ### ASP.net web application (.NET Framework)
 "Project templates for creating ASP.NET applications.
-You can create ASP.NET Web forms, mvc, or web api applications and add many other features in ASP.NET"
+You can create ASP.NET Web forms, mvc, or web api (http) applications and add many other features in ASP.NET"
 Windows only version, belongs to .NET Framework.
 Large set of capabilities, among them ASP.NET Form